masalinas/doc-minikube-api/README.md

 ## Using proxy.
 Activate API swagger

-The easiest way to access the Kubernetes API with when running minikube is to use a proxy to the non tls port 8000 like this:
+The easiest way to access the Kubernetes API when running minikube is to use a proxy to the not tls port 8000 like this:

 ```
 kubectl proxy --port=8080